Plantalytics/plantalytics-hardware/micro-controller/README.md

 Need the following:
 * **Arduino IDE** (1.0.x or greater)
 	* https://www.arduino.cc/en/Main/Software
+* **Radiohead Library**
+	* http://lowpowerlab.com/RadioHead_LowPowerLab.zip

 Setting up the IDE

 1.)
 Under tools tab, make sure the board is "Arduino/Genuino Uno".

 2.)
-Install Radiohead library by downloading ZIP file from:
-	* http://lowpowerlab.com/RadioHead_LowPowerLab.zip

-Then in IDE Sketch > Include Library > Add .ZIP Library
+Install Radiohead library by downloading the ZIP file and in IDE Sketch > Include Library > Add .ZIP Library

+## Note:
--rf95_node folder contains the arduino file code for a node.
+* rf95_node folder contains the arduino file code for a node.

--test folder is to test the connection of LoRa Transceivers between mircocontrollers.
+* test folder is to test the connection of LoRa Transceivers between mircocontrollers.
 Use rf95_node(as node) and rf95_server(as hub) to test LoRa connection at 915mhz.